BitBruce/bitbruceblog/README.md

 right 2/3 column for blog

-tab nav on blog header - tech, travel, other
+tab nav on blog header - tech, travel, other, all

-posts are ejs, do compiled markdown next
+posts are ejs (??!!), do compiled markdown next

 post titles link to individual post (that page has a link back to the main)